ie8701va/data_analysis_practical_task/README.md

 # Unemployment and Job Vacancy Analysis

 This repository contains R scripts for analyzing unemployment and job vacancy data.
 The analysis includes data manipulation, visualization, and correlation studies based on historical unemployment rates and job vacancies.
+The script was created as part of a data analysis practical task for the internship at the Lithuanian Statistics Department

 ## Table of Contents